AKing1997/NA-Website/SecurityToken/README.md

 This is the main component file for the application.
-It imports various components like DevModeInstruction, Navbar, DocumentationSection, and HelloTokenSection.
+It imports various components like DevModeInstruction, Navbar, DocumentationSection, and SecureTokenSection.
 These components are then rendered inside a div with the id container, forming the primary structure of the app's user interface.

 ```javascript